WebAssembly/spec/md-proto/WebAssembly.md

  - `$arity` is required to be equal to `$args`.

-> The `$arity` immediate operand has no effect other than its validation requirement.
+> The `$arity` immediate operand provides no semantic content other than its validation requirement.

 #### C: Comparison Instruction Family